tcmxx/UnityTensorflowKeras/Documents/Training-PPO.md

 Note that your AgentDependentDeicision is only used in training mode.
 The chance of using it in each step for agent with the script attached depends on `useHeuristicChance`.

+## Create your own neural network architecture
+If you want to have your own neural network architecture instead of the one provided by [`RLNetworkSimpleAC`](#rlnetworksimpleac), you can inherit `RLNetworkAC` class to build your own neural network.
+See the [sourcecode](https://github.com/tcmxx/UnityTensorflowKeras/blob/tcmxx/docs/Assets/UnityTensorflow/Learning/PPO/TrainerPPO.cs) of `RLNetworkAC.cs` for documentation.